Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-13.md

 # 13 RSA & Digital Signatures

 RSA was among the first public-key cryptography developed.
-It was first described in $1978,$ and is named after its creators, Ron Rivest, Adi Shamir, and Len Adleman. ${ }^{1}$ RSA can be used as a building block for public-key encryption and digital signatures.
+It was first described in $1978,$ and is named after its creators, Ron Rivest, Adi Shamir, and Len Adleman. [^1] RSA can be used as a building block for public-key encryption and digital signatures.
 In this chapter we discuss only the application of RSA for digital signatures.
+[^1]: Clifford Cocks developed an equivalent scheme in 1973, but it was classified since he was working for British intelligence.
 ## 13.1 "Dividing" Mod $n$

 **to-do**
->I'm considering moving some of this material to Chapter 3 (secret sharing) - enough to understand that every nonzero element has a multiplicative inverses modulo a prime (totients, etc can stay here).
+>*I'm considering moving some of this material to Chapter 3 (secret sharing) - enough to understand that every nonzero element has a multiplicative inverses modulo a prime (totients, etc can stay here).
 That way, I don't have to say "trust me, this can be made to work" when describing Lagrange interpolation over a prime field, and students can play around with secret sharing using Sage.
 Also, students will see that there is "serious math" in the course already in chapter 3 so they don't get blindsided as we transition into public-keycrypto.
-(Not to mention, this chapter is too long.)
+(Not to mention, this chapter is too long.)*

 Please review the material from Section $0.2,$ to make sure your understanding of basic modular arithmetic is fresh.
-You should be comfortable with the definitions of $\mathbb{Z}_{n}$, congruence $\left(\equiv_{n}\right),$ the modulus operator $(\%),$ and how to do addition, multiplication, and subtraction $\bmod n$
+You should be comfortable with the definitions of $\mathbb{Z}_{n}$, congruence $\left(\equiv_{n}\right),$ the modulus operator $(\%),$ and how to do addition, multiplication, and subtraction $\bmod\ n$

 Note that we haven't mentioned division $\bmod n$.
 Does it even make sense to talk about division mod $n ?$

 **Example**
-Consider the following facts which hold mod 15:
+*Consider the following facts which hold mod 15:*
 $$
 \begin{array}{ll}
 2 \cdot 8 \equiv_{15} 1 & 10 \cdot 8 \equiv_{15} 5 \\